 One thing we don’t care about much is the amount of free storage space.
-This becomes noticeable when you’re trying to install a new macOS update or some other app which makes you wonder, where did all those GBs go?
+This becomes noticeable when you’re trying to install a new macOS Ventura update or some other app which makes you wonder, where did all those GBs go?

 Upgrading macOS can prove quite a challenge if you don’t have the available storage space.
 There’s a high chance that you’re stuck at the “There is not enough free space” error.
 This is fairly common,

-I tried to do the Monterey update and near the end of the installation i get the message.
+I tried to do the Ventura update and near the end of the installation i get the message.
 Then i’m asked to select a startup disk.
 I’ve tried rebooted a few times and it always happens.
 I assume i’ll need to do a recovery of some sort.

 – Apple Discussions Forum User